AndreaRaffaelli/ICCBD_notes/middleware/middleware.md

 ### Cloud is not

 - grid computing: Is just a collection of resources.
-Cloud use grid computing.
+Cloud uses grid computing.
 - utility computing: Users want to be in control of what runs on each server (more like Metal as a service).
 Cloud users want to neglect the infrastructure.

 ## -aaS MODELS